Kenya Safaris and Tours & Package Trips

 On our Handpicked small group lodge tours, the group sizes are much smaller, with a maximum group size of 6.
 These tours depart with a minimum of two passengers.

-Will I have a tour guide on my trip?
+Will I be escorted by a tour guide on my Kenya trip?

 If you join one of our Kenya camping safari tours, you will be escorted by a qualified tour leader who will act as your guide, as well as a driver and cook.